 Oak Ridge National Laboratory participates in the Department of Energy Science Undergraduate Laboratory Internships (SULI).
 The program is sponsored and managed by the DOE Office of Science’s Office of Workforce Development for Teachers and Scientists (WDTS) in collaboration with the DOE national laboratories.
-The program encourages recent associate and bachelor’s graduates to pursue STEM careers by providing research experiences at a DOE laboratory.
+The program encourages undergraduates and recent associate and bachelor’s graduates to pursue STEM careers by providing research experiences at a DOE laboratory.

 - Applications are solicited annually for three separate internship terms.
 Fall/spring terms are 16 weeks in duration, while the summer term is 10 weeks in duration.

 - Selected students engage in research projects related to DOE’s ongoing research and development programs under the guidance of laboratory staff scientists or engineers.

 - $175/week housing allowance (paid with stipend) and limited travel reimbursement, if permanent address is at least 50 miles from host laboratory.
 Learn more about Housing for ORNL Research Participants.